shpresim-qazimi/Portfolio-website/README.md

 # portfolio-1
-# This project is a skills showcase that the students achieved during the front-end web development training.
+# Welcome to my personal web portfolio!
+This project showcases my skills, projects, and experiences as a Front-End Web Developer.